nasa/scrub/docs/reviewing.md

 Users can also push results to Collaborator directly from SCRUB.
 This can occur in two different ways:

-- Direct invocation of the module for pushing results to Collaborator (targets/collaborator/do_collaborator.py)
+- Direct invocation of the module for pushing results to Collaborator
 - Automated invocation via SCRUB configuration file

-**Note**: The Collaborator command line utility is required for pushing results to Collaborator.
+**Note**: The Collaborator command line utility `ccollab` is required for pushing results to Collaborator.
 This utility can be found on the [Collaborator download page](https://support.smartbear.com/collaborator/downloads/).

 **Note**: User credentials are required for all Collaborator uploads.
 After analysis has been completed and before the Collaborator upload has begun, SCRUB will prompt users to enter their Collaborator login password.